Rule 5101:14-1-05 | Comprehensive case management and employment program: case management.

 (1) Case management requirements shall include:

 (a) Engagement with each program participant using evidence-based practices to provide employment and training services, supports, and referrals to become self-sufficient and employed.
 Case managers shall make persistent and reasonable attempts to engage with the program participant no less than once every thirty calendar days and shall review and revise the individual opportunity plan (IOP) as needed.
+Case managers are to enter case notes for each engagement attempt in Ohio's workforce case management system.

 (b) Communication with the local participating agency within ten calendar days of the failure when a mandatory Ohio works first (OWF) work eligible program participant fails to comply with the terms of an IOP and any information regarding good cause that the program participant has provided.